 AISH passive/spousal pension income

-The following income exemptions will apply, making it possible for clients and their spouses to earn more passive income without affecting their AISH benefits.
+The following income exemptions now apply, making it possible for clients and their spouses to earn more passive income without affecting their AISH benefits.

 |Fully exempt||25% exempt|

 |Couple (combined income)||Up to $775||Up to $875||Remaining amount||Remaining amount|